StellaZhang-Dev/MachineLearning_LinearRegression_RealEstatePrediction/README.md

 ## Acknowledgments

-This project was inspired by the "Build AI" course, which provided the initial code framework and theoretical foundations.
+This project was inspired by the "Building AI" course, which provided the initial code framework and theoretical foundations.
 Building on this, the author independently developed and modified all core code implementations to meet the specific needs of the project.

 While some algorithms and datasets are consistent with those from the course, the author has completely rewritten the content and explanations based on their own understanding to better align with the project’s objectives, enhancing both clarity and functionality.